COVID-19: State of public health emergency. Mandatory measures remain in effect provincewide.

 - asks them questions to determine the degree to which they can make personal decisions

-- fills out and signs a form that’s only valid for 6 months to be used in an application for guardianship or trusteeship
+- fills out and signs a form that’s valid for 6 months to be used in an application for guardianship or trusteeship

 Personal directive capacity assessment